From PPC ads to promotional emails, there are many, many, many ways you can go about generating sales for an ecommerce business.

 A welcome email that contains a coupon is an example of how you can influence people to make their first purchase with you.

-Another kind of campaign that you can run is a campaign that relates to seasonal events.
+Another marketing strategy you can try is an email campaign that relates to seasonal events.

-Be it Christmas, Valentine’s Day Halloween or anything else – there’s a good chance that you can craft campaigns around these events.
+Be it Christmas, Valentine’s Day, Halloween or anything else – there’s a good chance that you can craft an email campaign around these events.

 It will take some creativity, but take a moment to question how your products align with certain events.
 Then, create marketing campaigns, using that knowledge.